Ali + Julie

-Australians use more than 150,000km of wrapping paper during Christmas – enough to wrap around Earth nearly 4 times!
+Pssst!
+Australians use more than 150,000km of wrapping paper just at Christmas – enough to wrap around Earth nearly 4 times!
 That’s a lot of trees we have to cut down every year for the Christmas season.

 If you are a busy mum or gift organiser for work or school - this is for you.